MirrorNetworking/Mirror/doc/Articles/Guides/Sync/index.md

 ```

-The following sample shows the code that is generated by MirrorNG for the `DeserializeSyncVars` function which is called inside `NetworkBehaviour.OnDeserialize`:
+The following sample shows the code that is generated by MirrorNG for the `DeserializeSyncVars` function which is called inside `<xref:Mirror.NetworkBehaviour>.OnDeserialize`:

 ```cs
 public override void DeserializeSyncVars(NetworkReader reader, bool initialState)